-We also attended events featuring panels of experts and the youth themselves; conducted research; and developed an extensive database of proven studies, existing programs, program ideas, articles, anecdotes and incidents mentioned in the news.
+We also attended events featuring panels of experts and the youth themselves; conducted extensive research of nationwide information; and developed an extensive database of proven studies, existing programs, program ideas, articles, anecdotes and incidents mentioned in the news.
 Finally, we compiled county, state and national data from the most well-respected universities, agencies and experts in the field of mental health.

 OUR GOAL: To fully identify the problem - including a needs assessment with supporting statistics, affected populations and stakeholders - and develop the preliminary draft of what our community believes to be the major contributing factors.

-We are focused on engaging the community during a series of Community Input Meetings, so mental health advisors, local parents, the faith community and the youth themselves can help us:
+We engaged the community during a series of four Community Input Meetings with mental health practitioners, parents and caregivers, the faith community, and the youth themselves.
+We asked them to help us:

-OUR GOAL: To develop solutions together with community members, including the youth themselves, led by the guiding values of empathy, inclusion and vulnerability.
+OUR GOAL: To identify the top factors that community members feel are contributing to this crisis and identify the solutions they need most, led by the guiding values of empathy, inclusion and vulnerability.

-Click here to help make an impact with a financial contribution, so together, we can create the services our local families so desperately need.
+Click here to help make an impact with a financial contribution, so together, we can create the services our local families have said they so desperately need.